top of page

 Just use normal common sense, like putting money or anything valuable in the hotel safe and not leaving your bag unattended in public places.

-I would worry about pickpocketing a lot more in Paris or Barcelona than I would in Cairo; the cases in Egypt are almost negligible.
+I would worry about pickpocketing a lot more in Paris or Rome than I would in Cairo; the cases in Egypt are almost negligible.

 Safety concern 3#: as a woman visiting Egypt, will I be sexually harassed?